Konfekt/vim-mutt-aliases/README.md

 # Setup

+The completion and command are enabled in all mail buffers by default.
+Add additional file types to `g:muttaliases_filetypes` which defaults to the value `[ 'mail' ]`.

 The mutt aliases file is automatically set to the value of the variable `$alias_file` used by `mutt`.
 To explicitly set the path to a mutt aliases file `$file`, add to your `.vimrc` the line